-- What do you remember about the time we first met?
+- What do you remember about when we first met?

 - What was it about me that interested you?

 - What did you enjoy most about our wedding day?
-About our first days together?
+About our first days as a married couple?

 - How did you feel about getting married?
 Scared?
 Pressured?
 Excited?
 Relieved?

-- What is your favorite experience that we have been through together?
+- What is your favorite experience that we have been through together, and why?